jacobm3/secops-terraform-dac/README.md

 # Google SecOps Detection as Code - Terraform

+Some portions of user-managed content in Google SecOps are covered by the [Google Terraform provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs) and can be managed with gitops.
+This is referred to as "Detection as Code."

+This repo includes Terraform code to manage custom detection rules and data tables with simple GitHub Actions pipelines.

 ## Data Tables

 Manage [Google Security Operations (SecOps) data tables](https://docs.cloud.google.com/chronicle/docs/investigation/data-tables) as code using Terraform.